KianaDean/AirbnbSentimentAnalysis/README.md

 Sentiment analysis on Airbnb social media data

 ## The Problem
-Emotions are a factor in customer's purchase decisions.
-With the rise of social media is has become easier than ever for customers' to share their emotions about their purchase decisions for others to see.
-The good thing is there is a trove of data of customer reviews and thoughts of companies.
+Emotions are a factor in customers' purchase decisions.
+With the rise of social media it has become easier than ever for customers' to share their emotions about their purchases for others to see.
+The good thing is there is now a trove of data of customer reviews and thoughts of companies.
 However, it would not be sustainable to go through each tweet, post, and mention to determine customer sentiment.

 ## The Solution
 Using Natural Language Processing brands can turn how customers feel into actionable business data.
 Tweets, posts, news, and mentions can be ran through tools/models that place a sentiment label (ex: Negative, Postive) on the data.
-This can companies an overall view of how customers feel about their brand.
+This can give companies an overall view of how customers feel about their brand.

 ## The Data
 I wanted to analyze Airbnb data for this project since I've started to see more tweets mentioning that they have started to consider hotels again over Airbnb.